 - communicating distress about something in a non-verbal way

-- attempts to relieve feelings of numbness, anger or aggression
+- attempting to relieve feelings of numbness, anger or aggression

-Self-harming and risky behaviours can also be a way for a child to punish themselves for feelings or behaviour that they think are their fault, or because they have a very negative self-image.
+Self-harming and risky behaviours can also be a way for a child or young person to punish themselves for feelings or behaviour that they think are their fault, or because they have a very negative self-image.

 Self-harm can include: